RIAPS/riaps-integration/riaps-x86runtime/README.md

 >Note:  If a RIAPS host is moved to a new system that does not have access to the host's current ssh key pair or certificates, then it is best to reflash the host image with the released download image and either rekey the new system (if it is a fresh download) or add the host to the new system using the ```-A``` option.

+In addition to updating the security keys of the VM and remote nodes, this script will turn off password access to the remote nodes by default.
+If you are using the system for application development and would like to maintain password access to each remote node, run the script as follows: ```./secure_keys -p```

 ## RIAPS Platform Update Process

 If you want to only update the RIAPS platform, run the update script